QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 ### Network

 Kubernetes on QingCloud uses QingCloud SDN Passthrough solution for container network.
-IP assigned to every pod is under same VPC where host instance resides in.
-Information message about attaching NIC will be shown on QingCloud console when deploying containers.
-By this solution, Pods and host instances will locate in same layer of network, which will bring less network loss, but there are some limitations:
+The Pods and Kubernetes cluster hosts are in the same VPC, which means they are on the same layer of network, resulting no network performance lost at all.
+Whenever you create pods, you will see information message about attaching NIC on QingCloud console.
+However there are some limitations.

-1. Every host instance supports 64 NICs at most, so Kubernetes App on QingCloud restrict the number of pods on each node to 60.
+1. Each host instance supports 64 NICs at most, so we restrict the number of pods on each node to 60.
-2. Private network(vxnet) is class C subnet, which only supports more than 200 IP addresses, so to support more Pods deployment, please specify more vxnet ID when creating cluster.
+2. Private network (vxnet) is class C subnet, which only supports 253 IP addresses at most.
+So in order to support a large number of pods, please join multiple vxnets to the VPC when creating cluster.

 ## Tutorial